ionic-team/ionic-portals/website/docs/for-react-native/upgrade-guides.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

+## @ionic/portals-react-native 0.3.0 -> 0.4.0

+### API Changes

+#### Breaking

+##### Live Updates

+Updated return values for Live Updates related methods to include more metadata to include the snapshot metadata, the source of the live update (local cache or download), and whether or not the active application path has changed.
+Affected methods:

+- `syncOne`
+- `syncSome`
+- `syncAll`

+##### Capacitor Plugins

+Capacitor Plugin registration now requires including the iOS Objective-C class name.
+See [How to Use a Capacitor Plugin](../for-react-native/how-to/using-a-capacitor-plugin#react-native-usage) for the updated API requirements

+#### New

+##### Shared Assets

+You can now share assets between portals by exposing a location on the device to pull assets from.
+See [Sharing Assets](../for-react-native/how-to/sharing-assets) for more information.

+##### Web Vitals

+It is now possible to measure a number of web vitals metrics from your portals in React Native.
+See [Web Vitals](../for-web/web-vitals#react-native) for more information.

 ## @ionic/portals-react-native 0.2.0 -> 0.3.0

 The iOS, Android, and web libraries have all been updated to depend on Capacitor 4.
 There are no React Native specific code changes needed to adopt these features.
 However, it will be necessary to follow the [iOS](../for-ios/upgrade-guides#ionicportals-06x---070) and [Android](../for-android/upgrade-guides#ionicportals-06x---070) upgrade guides to ensure a successful migration.